rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 > The formal paper layer of the current Inverse Atlas MVP 📄

-This page explains the role of the current Inverse Atlas paper inside the broader MVP package.
+This page explains how the current Inverse Atlas paper should be read inside the broader MVP package.

-The paper matters, but it should be read in the right way.
+The paper matters, but it matters in a very specific way.

-It is not just a PDF attachment placed in the repository.
+It is not just a PDF stored in the repository.
 It is the formal explanatory layer of the current Inverse Atlas line.

 At the same time, it should not be misread as a claim that every later architectural layer is already finished.

-So this page does two things:
+So this page does four things:

 - explains what the current paper already establishes
 - explains what the current paper does not yet claim
+- explains how the paper should be evaluated fairly
+- explains why a beta framework paper can still be a serious contribution

 ---